 Inland marine insurance benefits both small businesses and independent contractors that own or are responsible for business property that is on the move.

 Inland marine coverage protects the cooking equipment in a food truck, but not the truck itself.
-For example, if a fire damages the kitchen, it would pay for repairs or replacement of the damaged equipment.
+For example, if a fire damages the kitchen, it would pay for repair or replacement of the damaged equipment.

-Construction professionals and contractors usually carry a variety of tools with them in order to do their jobs.
-Inland marine insurance would protect these tools when you're working at different locations, and provides coverage for items under $10,000 that are less than five years old.
+Professionals who work in the construction industry usually carry a variety of tools with them in order to do their jobs.
+Inland marine insurance protects these tools when you're working at different locations.

-For instance, a carpenter may want to purchase contractor's tools and equipment insurance, a type of inland marine insurance, to protect carpentry tools and contractors equipment that is brought to each job site.
+For instance, a carpenter may want to purchase contractor's tools and equipment insurance to protect carpentry tools and equipment brought to job sites.
+This type of inland marine insurance provides coverage for items under $10,000 that are less than five years old.

 Don't see your profession?
 Don't worry.
 We insure most businesses.

-We're on top of your small and medium-sized business insurance needs.
-We'll help you find policies that protect what you've worked so hard to build.
 Start here.
 Tell us about yourself.
 Questions?
 We've got your back.
 The info you share is secure.
 We'll double-check it and a pro with experience in your field will be in touch.
-Fast?
-You can compare quotes from leading insurance providers in seconds and get a certificate of insurance the same day.
-Always online, always on your side.
-Helping protect your business.

 While inland marine insurance is important for a wide variety of small businesses, it does not provide all the protection you need.